UoMResearchIT/mine-the-gaps/README.md

 ## Admin users

+### Sample data files
+* An actual sensor values data file with all timeseries data-points
+  * e.g: /examples/actuals_USA_Chloride_pm25.csv
+  * Mandatory fields (in order): timestamp, site_id, and at least one field with header prefix 'val_'
+* A sensors metadata file
+  * e.g. /examples/sensors_arizona.csv
+  * Mandatory fields (in order): site_id, latitude, longitude
+  * Optional fields: any that you want to show in web app. e.g. State Code, County Code, Site Number, Elevation, Land Use
+* A file containing estimated data-points for regions - all zeros for this dummy file
+  * e.g. /examples/estimates_zeros.csv
+  * Mandatory fields (in order): timestamp, region_id, and at least one field with header prefix 'val_'
+* A regions metadata file
+  * e.g. /examples/regions_arizona_counties.csv
+  * Mandatory fields (in order): region, geometry
+  * Optional fields: any that you want to show in web app. e.g. state_id, state_name, population, county

 ### How to load data and use the web application
-To begin with, we will load in the 4 sample data files provided, from the `/sample_data` folder, included in this repository.
+To begin with, we will load in the 4 sample data files provided, from the `/sample_data` folder, included in this repository (see above section for required file descriptions).

 To do this:

-* Run the web app on the development server (see above) and open browser / web application.
+* Run the web app on the development server (see above) and open a browser to start the web application.

-* Click on the  `admin login` button at the top right-hand corner of the web application.

-* Use the credentials generated in the previous step to log in.
+* Log in by clicking on the `admin login` button at the top right-hand corner of the web application and using the credentials generated in the previous step.

 * On the main page, a new button `Upload environment data` will appear on the left-hand side.
-Click on this.
-A pop-up will appear and you are asked for 4 csv files.
+  Click on this and a pop-up will appear, asking you for 4 csv files.
+  To get started, we will use the 4 example files provided:

     * For the `Actual data`, `Timestamped data`, select the `actuals_USA_Chloride_pm25.csv` file.
     * For the `Actual data`, `Metadata`, select the `sensors_arizona.csv` file.